What is a nurse practitioner (NP)?

 Clinical sites include private office, such as nurse practitioner owned practices, large health institutions, such as HMOs, migrant and Indian Health Centers and county health departments.
-Because Oregon is a largely rural state, students obtain experiences serving rural and or underserved populations.
+Because Oregon is a largely rural state, students can obtain experiences serving rural and or underserved populations.
 These opportunities may be two or more hours from the Portland metropolitan area.
 Students find rural opportunities autonomous and highly rewarding.
 OHSU SON faculty are responsible for arranging clinical placements for the students.

 Who are my faculty and lecturers?

 All OHSU SON FNP faculty are nationally certified nurse practitioners, who practice in a variety of settings.
-Many faculty and guest lecturers are internally known experts in their field as OHSU is part of a large academic health center.
+Many faculty and guest lecturers are known experts in their field as OHSU is part of a large academic health center.
 This is advantageous as these experts lecture from their relevant clinical experiences and programs of research, providing students with the latest medical evidence.

 Do I need work experience to apply to the master's program?

 At least one year of experience as a registered nurse is highly recommended by most programs and required by others.
 The Oregon State Board of Nursing requires approximately 400 hours of RN experience for the FNP licensure.
 The clinical FNP clinical practicum hours completed during the FNP program do not count toward RN hours for licensure.